tompave/fun_with_flags/README.md

 end
 ```

+Using `ecto_sql` for persisting the flags also requires an ecto adapter, e.g. `postgrex` or `mariaex`.
+Please refer to the Ecto documentation for the details.

 Since FunWithFlags depends on Elixir `>= 1.6`, there is [no need to explicitly declare the application](https://github.com/elixir-lang/elixir/blob/v1.4/CHANGELOG.md#application-inference).

 ## Testing

-This library depends on Redis and PostgreSQL, and you'll need them installed and running on your system in order to run the complete test suite.
+This library depends on Redis, PostgreSQL and MySQL, and you'll need them installed and running on your system in order to run the complete test suite.
 The tests will use the [Redis db number 5](https://github.com/tompave/fun_with_flags/blob/master/test/support/test_utils.ex#L2) and then clean after themselves, but it's safer to start Redis in a directory where there is no `dump.rdb` file you care about to avoid issues.
 The Ecto tests will use the SQL sandbox and all transactions will be automatically rolled back.

 To setup the test DB for the Ecto persistence tests, run: